These Halloween Deviled Eggs look just like bloodshot goblin eyes! These spooky snacks are fun to make and a treat to eat!

 If you’re looking for more Halloween-themed snacks, you might like these mini pizza mummies!

-- Red and green gel-based food color (I used Sugarflair food colors, found in cake specialty stores)
+- Red and green gel-based food color I used Americolor gel food colors, liquid color is also fine

 - 1 tablespoon cream cheese